markbarlow/180bpm/_drafts/2017-tbc-tale-of-two-marathons.md

 heroimage: blog-racenumbers-crop.jpg
 ---

-TODO: links; image - what about a composite of photos from both? split screen style. or both race numbers?

 <p>This year I completed my second marathon, the <a href="">Thames Meander</a>, almost a year to the day after the first in <a href="">Barcelona</a>.
 Looking back now and comparing the two, the training experience was similar but the race experience starkly different.</p>